Statistical model for collisions and recollisions of inertial particles in mixing flows: Caustic contribution

-It was argued in~\cite{Wil06} that $c_1$ is proportional to the caustic formation rate $\cal J$ for small values of $\st$.
-A comparison between $c_1$ and $\J$ from numerical simulations is shown in \Figref{inertial}{\bf d} for $\ku=0.02$ and $\ku=1$.
-We find that both $c_1$ and ${\cal J}$ show an activated behaviour around the same values of $\st$, but the detailed behaviour differs.
-This is due to the fact that not all caustics lead to collisions, only caustics with small relative angular velocities may cause collisions between small particles.
-The dynamics at small relative angular velocities may to lowest order be approximated by equations for the separation and radial velocity only.
-It is therefore the one-dimensional rate ${\cal J}_{d=1}$ of caustic formation that is relevant for collisions of small particles in $d$ dimensions.
-In the white-noise limit ${\cal J}_{d=1}$ is known~\cite{Gus13a,Wil03}:
+It was argued in Ref.~\cite{Wil06} that $c_1$ is proportional to the caustic formation rate $\J$ for small values of $\st$ (see \Secref{parameterisation}).
+A comparison between $c_1$ and $\J$ from numerical simulations is shown in \Figref{inertial}{\bf d} for $\ku=0.02$ and in \Figref{inertialKu1}{\bf d} for $\ku=1$.
+We find that both $c_1$ and ${\J}$ show an activated behaviour around the same values of $\st$, but details differ.
+This is due to the fact that not all caustics lead to collisions, only caustics with small relative velocities in directions normal to their separation vector, $V^2-V_R^2\ll 1$, may cause collisions between small particles.
+The dynamics when $V^2-V_R^2\ll 1$ may to lowest order be approximated by equations for the separation and radial velocity only.
+It is therefore a one-dimensional rate ${\J}_{d=1}$ of caustic formation that is relevant for collisions of small particles in $d$ dimensions.
+In the white-noise limit ${\J}_{d=1}$ was calculated in Refs.~\cite{Gus13a,Wil03}.
+Using a one-dimensional Fokker-Planck description for the distribution $\rho(z)$ of particle velocity gradients, $z\equiv\partial v/\partial x$, and identifying the constant steady-state probability current at which $z$ passes through infinity (a caustic occurs), the caustic formation rate was found to be~\cite{Gus13a,Wil03}

-(${\rm Ai}$ is the Airy function).
-At larger Stokes numbers, particles originating at separations larger than $\eta$ may collide at large relative velocities.
-This is not accounted for in the linearized dynamics leading to ${\cal J}_{d=1}$.
-Thus $c_1$ cannot be given by ${\cal J}_{d=1}$ (or ${\cal J}$ in $d$ dimensions) at large Stokes numbers.
-We estimate a critical Stokes number where this deviation must occur, using that the typical relative velocity for separations larger than $\eta$ is $u_0/\sqrt{1+\st}$ in accordance with the smooth relative dynamics discussed above.
-For particles originating at $\eta$ with relative radial speed $u_0/\sqrt{1+\st}$ to collide during the relaxation time $\gamma^{-1}$ we must have $\st>\st_{\rm c}=(1+\sqrt{1+4\ku^2})/(2\ku^2)$.
+where ${\rm Ai}$ denotes the Airy function.
+At large enough Stokes numbers, particles originating at separations larger than $\eta$ may collide at large relative velocities.
+This is not accounted for in the linearized dynamics leading to ${\J}_{d=1}$.
+Thus $c_1$ cannot be given by ${\J}_{d=1}$ (or the $d$-dimensional rate ${\J}$) at large Stokes numbers.
+We estimate a critical Stokes number where this deviation must occur, using that the typical relative velocity for separations larger than $\eta$ is $u_0/\sqrt{1+\st}$ in accordance with the smooth relative dynamics discussed in \Secref{collision_smooth}.
+For freely moving particles originating at $\eta$ with relative radial speed $u_0/\sqrt{1+\st}$ to collide during the relaxation time $\gamma^{-1}$ we must have $\st>\st_{\rm c}=(1+\sqrt{1+4\ku^2})/(2\ku^2)$.